Three ways to build trust into your AI strategy

 While 58 percent of individuals surveyed don’t trust companies or governments with their data being used for AI, they are generally more open to the technology if they understand the purpose and benefits.

-As organizations make the move to increase adoption of AI, they need to ensure that the ability to provide transparent, ethical, and bias-fee AI solutions become integrated with the purpose and values of the organization.
+As organizations make the move to become intelligent enterprises, they need to ensure that the ability to provide transparent, ethical, and bias-free AI solutions becomes integrated with the purpose and values of the organization.

 By leading with purpose, organizations can ensure that AI is used with positive intent, and responsibly.
 For example, 61 percent of US consumers are open to AI being used to support their health with more accurate diagnoses, and 52 percent would support AI-assisted personal treatment plans.
 In fact, technology and healthcare are the most trusted industries to develop AI, according to the survey.